(reading time: 1 hour)

 “That’s insane… and I know they’ll do it!”
-Pearlen hissed.
+Pearlen moaned.
 Though she’d never been there herself, she knew all too well the nature of the Black Gap.
 Teal kept an impressive library aboard the Employer, taking the place of most of the explosive scientific equipment Rob had on the Greedy Old Mop, and in her collection was a black-bound tome with black pages and dark blue script.
 It could only be read by the glow of phosphorescence, which turned the enigmatic ink iridescent.

 The tome came from the Far-eyed Academy near the gap.
 Even among academics they were famously cloistered.
 Their knowledge was never even meant to leave their walls, and if it did it still tried to protect itself by being generally impenetrable.
 Pearlen had still taken the time to pry the information out of it though, as she had a strong interest in the gap.
 It had always reminded her of deep water: the only place she could ever find peace.